yifanyin11/yifanyin11.github.io/index.md

 <!-- You can use the [editor on GitHub](https://github.com/yifanyin11/yifanyin11.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files. -->

+**Welcome to my site!** I am an incoming Ph.D. student in [Computer Science](https://www.cs.jhu.edu/) at [Johns Hopkins University](https://lcsr.jhu.edu/), advised by Professor [Tianmin Shu](https://www.tshu.io/).
+My research interests are in the areas of **_embodied AI_**, **_human robot interaction_** and **_robotic perception_**.

-**Welcome to my site!** I am a graduate assistant at [_Laboratory for Computational Sensing and Robotics_](https://lcsr.jhu.edu/), the Johns Hopkins University.
-My academic interests are on **_perception and cognitive systems_** in Robotics applications.
+Before my Ph.D., I completed my M.S.E. degree with a major in Robotics in the [Laboratory for Computational Sensing and Robotics](https://lcsr.jhu.edu/) at Hopkins, under the supervision of Professor [Russell Taylor](https://www.cs.jhu.edu/~rht/) and Professor [Emad Boctor](https://malonecenter.jhu.edu/people/emad-boctor/).
+There, I conducted research on **_robotic perception and manipulation_** in medical applications.

 I love involving in creative work or exploring the depth on interesting topics.
-Feel free to browse in the site and learn things about me.
+Also, I am always opened to meet incredible collaborators.
+If you're interested, feel free to send me an email!

 ## Academic Life